awsdocs/amazon-chime-sdk-developer-guide/doc_source/case-5.md

     }
 }

-// if LEG-B receives a disconnect in a bridged call, i.e. the meeting ends {
+// if LEG-B receives a hangup in a bridged call, such as a meeting ending {
     "SchemaVersion": "1.0",
     "Sequence": 6,